-Svenska kraftnät is responsible for maintaining a balance between production and consumption and have a number of tools at their disposal to ensure, at all times, that the same amount of electricity is added to the system as the amount used.
-There is a risk of electric power shortages in the electricity system when the demand for electricity becomes very high, for example during severe cold, while production and imports are not sufficient to supply the necessary electricity.
+Svenska kraftnät is responsible for maintaining a balance between production and consumption and have a number processes and tools at their disposal to ensure, at all times, that the same amount of electricity is added to the system as the amount used.
+There is a risk of electric power shortages in the electricity system when the demand for electricity becomes very high, for example during severe cold.